Finite-Sum Coupled Compositional Stochastic Optimization: Theory and Applications: Experiments

-where $p>1$ and $\ell(\cdot)$ is similar as above.
-We can cast this function into FCCR by defining $\D=\S_+$, $\S_i=\S_-$, $g_i(\w)= \frac{1}{|\S_+|}\sum_{\z_j\in\S_+}\ell(h_\w(\z_j) - h_\w(\z_i))$ that couples each positive example $\z_i$ with all negative samples, $f(g)= g^p$.
-Note that $f$ is monotonically increasing and convex while $g_i$ is convex given that $\ell$ is convex. \citet{rudin2009p} only provide a boosting-style $p$-norm push algorithm (BS-PnP), which is not scalable because it processes all $|\S_+|$ positive and $|\S_-|$ negative instances at each iteration.
 We compare SOX with the BS-PnP, and the baselines BSGD~\citep{hu2020biased}.
 Besides, SOAP~\citep{qi2021stochastic} and MOAP~\citep{wang2021momentum}, which were originally designed for the AP maximization, can also be applied to the $p$-norm push problem \footnote{Due to limited space, the comparison with SOAP and MOAP can be found in Table~\ref{tab:pnp_compare} of the Appendix.}.
 Following \citet{rudin2009p}, we choose $\ell(\cdot)$ to be the exponential function.
 We conduct our experiment on two LibSVM datasets: covtype and ijcnn1.
 For both datasets, we randomly choose 90\% of the data for training and the rest of data is for testing.
 For this experiment, we learn a linear ranking function $h_\w(\x) = \inner{\w}{\x}$ and $p=4$.
 For each algorithm, we run it with 5 different random seeds and report the average test loss with standard deviation.
 Besides, we also report the running time.
 For the stochastic algorithms (BSGD, SOAP, MOAP, SOX), we choose $B=64$ and $B_1=B_2$.
 The algorithms are implemented with Python and run on a server with 12-core Intel(R) Xeon(R) CPU E5-2697 v2 @ 2.70GHz.

 As shown in Table~\ref{tab:pnp_compare_short}, the BS-PnP algorithm is indeed not scalable and takes much longer time than the stochastic algorithms.
 Moreover, our SOX is consistently better than BSGD in terms of test loss.